Information for Prospective Students

 Transfers from another VT department into CS are evaluated just like a regular application to the CS department.
 First, complete and submit a change of graduate program request form (available from the Graduate School forms page).
 This will enable us to request your application file (GRE scores, transcripts, recommendation letters, and essentially all components of the original application) to be sent over from the graduate school to the CS department for evaluation.

-Transfer students should already have selected and have the support of a research adviser from CS before we evaluate the transfer request.
+Transfer students seeking to enter the MS or PhD track should already have selected and have the support of a research adviser from CS before we evaluate the transfer request.
+This is not a requirement for students seeking to enter the MEng track.

 I am currently enrolled as a graduate student in Virginia Tech Department XYZ.
 I would like to get a simultaneous degree in Computer Science.